8. Appendix

 Capture gates, or other appropriate safety measures, must be provided beside exit doors in early learning facilities that do not have a foyer to prevent children from exiting into unsafe areas unsupervised.

-Technical Specifications
+Technical specifications

-Hard landscaping and indoor sports courts:
+5.1.3 Hard landscaping and indoor sports courts; Pathways

-Technical Specifications
+Technical specifications

-Technical Specifications5.1.4 External Equipment: Early learning facility outdoor spaces
+Technical specifications5.1.4 External equipment; Early learning facility outdoor spaces

 Outdoor play spaces in early learning facilities must comply with the following: